zephyrproject-rtos/zephyr/doc/security/vulnerabilities.rst

 See NCC-ZEP-030

-This has been fixed in a PR against Zephyr master.
+This has been fixed in a PR against Zephyr main.

 - `CVE-2020-10060 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10060>`_

 - `Zephyr project bug tracker ZEPSEC-37
   <https://zephyrprojectsec.atlassian.net/browse/ZEPSEC-37>`_

-- `PR27865 fix on master (to be fixed in v2.4.0)
+- `PR27865 fix on main (to be fixed in v2.4.0)
   <https://github.com/zephyrproject-rtos/zephyr/pull/27865>`_

 - `PR27865 fix for v2.3.0